JaqiKal/task-master/TESTING.md

 * When users quickly enter selections in the Task Master application, an issue arises where input can overlap with existing text on the console.
 This problem seems to stem from the way the application handles asynchronous input and output operations, leading to a situation where the console output does not synchronize correctly with user inputs.
 As a result, the user experience is negatively impacted, with the terminal display becoming cluttered and confusing.
 This issue will be addressed and corrected in future updates.

 * Currently, the Task Master application operates without user-specific login functionality, limiting its ability to support multiple users simultaneously.
 This presents a challenge for environments where task management needs to be personalized or shared among team members.
-To address this, future updates are planned to introduce the following enhancements:

 * If the application frequently interacts with Google Sheets, reaching API rate limits could lead to temporary disruptions.

-* The application currently does not implement user-specific authentication for accessing the Google Sheets backend
+* The application currently does not implement user-specific authentication for accessing the Google Sheets backend.

 * As of the current version, the Task Master application has not been comprehensively evaluated for accessibility features, including screen reader compatibility, colour contrast, and keyboard navigation, which are crucial for users with disabilities.
 I recognize the importance of making the application accessible to all users and am committed to improving these aspects in future updates.